valdezDev/gatsby-portfolio/src/pages/posts/001-first-post.md

 author: 'Paul Valdez'
 image: ../../images/rr-blog.jpg
 ---
-# Building a Search App with React & Redux
+# Building a Search App with React & Redux: Part 1 of X'

 ## Introduction
-Let me start this off with a friendly reminder to eat your vegetables and make sure that you are writing code every single day.
-Now, I understand that some of you might have found yourself frantically troubleshooting your React / Redux application and trying to wrap your head around state management.
-I can assure you, that you *will* find great value from understanding the inner workings of your Redux and your new boiler-plate that you can use in your own projects.
-You might even be thinking why you even need Redux at all.
-You might be thinking, *I only have one component, Redux is totally overkill!* You would be right, it is overkill.
-But it's important that we make the habit of using Redux whenever we can since it is in crazy demand!
-I figured we could start as small as possible by building a Search Application that fetches and renders news articles from Hacker News.
-If you haven't already, I suggest skimming and/or following along with this [book](https://roadtoreact.com/).
+ I understand that some of us might have found ourselves frantically troubleshooting our React / Redux applications and trying to wrap our heads around state management.
+I can assure that we can find great value from understanding the inner workings of Redux with our new boiler-plate set up that we can use on future projects.
+Some of us might even be thinking why developers even need Redux at all.

+ I can hear it now, *I only have one component, Redux is totally overkill!* Hey, that's right, it is overkill.
+But it's important that we make the habit of using Redux whenever we can since it is far easier to work with than maintaining very disorganized local states by just using React.

+ I figured we could start as small as possible by building a Search Application using the [Hacker News API](https://hn.algolia.com/api) which will end up fetching and rendering the most relevant news articles based on the term the user is looking for.

+ For those of us rusty or unfamiliar with React, I suggest skimming and/or following along with this [book](https://roadtoreact.com/).
 It will go through all of the basic fundamentals and best practices of building an awesome React application.
 The author encourages the developer reading the book that they should try to lift the state of the application into a Redux infrastructure.
 For our example here, we will do just that, except we are going to strip it down to only carry out two actions from two different events.

-Let's keep it early 2000s Google homepage simple, here.
+ Let's keep things early 2000s Google homepage simple, here.
+For reference, I will provide my [Github Repository](https://github.com/valdezDev/react-redux-hacker-news-search) for this project.

 ![coding](https://media.giphy.com/media/26tn33aiTi1jkl6H6/giphy.gif)

 ## Let's build this thing.
-Building out our boilerplate will be the most daunting task we face, but once it's all set up, adding actions is profoundly simple.
-Keep in mind that the Redux store is going to be our *single source of Truth* referring the the state of our components in the application.
-To keep things as simple as possible, we will be using [create-react-app](https://facebook.github.io/create-react-app/docs/getting-started).
-After your terminal renders the 'Happy hacking!' message, let's open our favorite text editor and install our project's dependencies.
+Building out our boilerplate will be the most daunting task we encounter, but once it's all set up, adding actions is profoundly simple.
+Keep in mind that the [Redux store](https://stackoverflow.com/questions/47182888/what-does-the-single-source-of-truth-mean) is going to be our *single source of Truth* referring the the state of our components in the application.
+To keep things as simple as possible, we will be using [create-react-app](https://facebook.github.io/create-react-app/docs/getting-started) to kickstart our application.
+After our terminals render out the 'Happy hacking!' message, let's open our favorite text editor and install our project's dependencies.
 ```
 npm install redux react-redux redux-thunk bootstrap node-sass
 ```
-Now, if you've worked with create-react-app before, you'll know that running `npm start` will run your developer server and open your browser to `localhost:3000`.
+Now, for those of us that have worked with create-react-app before, we know that running `npm start` will run the developer server and open up a web browser to `localhost:3000`.

-*(I'm sure you've worked with SASS and/or Bootstrap before so we won't go into too much detail about it here since our UI isn't going to matter too much.
+*(I'm sure many of us have worked with SASS and/or Bootstrap before so we won't go into too much detail about it here since our UI isn't going to matter too much at this point.
 However, I personally find that these technologies make it vastly easier to create responsive designs that look great.
-You can design your app in any way that makes you happy so don't let me stop you.)*
+Anyone can design their apps in any way that makes them happy so don't let me stop that from happening.)*

-For those of us writing our code with Visual Studio Code and/or using Google Chrome, I suggest you download the following extensions to keep things looking nice:
+For those of us writing our code with Visual Studio Code and/or using Google Chrome, I suggest downloading the following extensions to keep things looking nice and to make it easier to follow along:
-- ◽ ES7 React/Redux by dsznajder
+- ◽ ES7 React/Redux snippets by dsznajder
 - ◽ Prettier - Code Formatter by Esben Petersen
-- ◽ WakaTime by WakaTime (allows you to keep track of how much time you are spending on your coding.
-You can link your account with your Github.
-This tool is absolutley amazing)
+- ◽ WakaTime by WakaTime (allows us to keep track of how much time we are spending on coding.
+It's also super easy to link to our Github profiles.)
 - ◽ (Chrome) Redux DevTools

 Let's clean up a bit.
 Open up the `src` folder and delete the `App.css`, `index.css`, `logo.svg`, and `App.test.js` files.
 Open up `App.js` and erase `import './App.css';` and `import logo from './logo.svg';`.
 Replace all the content inside the main "App" `<div>` so the entire file ends up looking something like this:
+###### src/App.js
 ```javascript
 import React from 'react';